WICG/attribution-reporting-api/EVENT.md

   - [Browsing history reconstruction](#browsing-history-reconstruction)
     - [Adding noise to whether a trigger is genuine](#adding-noise-to-whether-a-trigger-is-genuine)
-    - [Limiting the number of unique destinations covered by pending sources](#limiting-the-number-of-unique-destinations-covered-by-pending-sources)
+    - [Limiting the number of unique destinations covered by unexpired sources](#limiting-the-number-of-unique-destinations-covered-by-unexpired-sources)
   - [Differential privacy](#differential-privacy)
   - [Speculative: Limits based on first party storage](#speculative-limits-based-on-first-party-storage)